 <input type=button name="backward2" value="Go Back 2" onclick="history.go(-2);">

-Using history.go() method, if you want to go forward, can use positive arguments and if you want to go back, can use negative argument and the number used on the argument represents how many steps to go back or forward.
+Using history.go() method, if you want to go forward, you can use positive arguments.
+Similarly, if you want to go back, you can use a negative argument and the number used on the argument represents how many steps to go back or forward.

-For example, if you want to go two step forward to the browsing history, can use history.go(2); and if you want to go three step backward to the browsing history, can use history.go(-3);
+For example, if you want to go two steps forward to the browsing history, you can use history.go(2); and if you want to go three-step backward to the browsing history, can use history.go(-3);

-If a frame is contained within another frame that is contained within a top-level window, that frame can refer to the top-level window as parent.
-For parent window to navigate back to a previously displayed document you can use parent property as below.
+If a frame is contained within another frame that is contained within a top-level window.
+This frame can refer to the top-level window as a parent.
+For a parent window to navigate back to a previously displayed document you can use parent property as below.